kit-wwk/restaurant-ordering-system/README.md

 - Configure HTTPS using AWS Certificate Manager or Let's Encrypt
 - Set up a proper database backup strategy
 - Review network security groups to restrict access as needed
+- For RHEL 9, consider using SELinux for enhanced security

 ## Database Management